marcospb19/blog/content/trying-to-invent-a-better-substring-search-algorithm.md

 I know how to do this in `O(N²)`, but not in `O(N)`.

-Ok, gotta try something else (we'll come back to hashing later).
+Ok, gotta try something else (but I'll come back to hashing later).

 - Brain, give me another cheap arithmetic operation.
     - XOR.